iCashe/PursApiDocs/README.md

             url: checkoutUrl&email=`user-email-id`, // email is an optional query param passed so user doesn't have to again enter their email in Purs checkout widget
             onPaymentComplete: (paymentData) => {
                 console.log('Payment completed!', paymentData);
-                const subscription_token = paymentData?.subscriptionToken; // the subscriptionToken is a optional field returned if you pass `create_subscription`: true
+                const subscription_token = paymentData?.subscription_token; // the subscriptionToken is a optional field returned if you pass `create_subscription`: true
+             // const escrow_token = paymentData?.escrow_token; // the escrow_token is an optional field returned if you pass `create_escrow`: true and a `seller_id`

                 updateUI(); // Update UI is a function that you can implement which is called when the payment is completed by the checkout widget to update any UI changes on your end.
 			}